 Make a create token API request, passing in the customer ID (and optionally, the card ID):

 Like a regular token creation, this returns a token that acts as a credit card number.
-You can use the token to create a one-time charge or even save the customer (again) to your user's account.
+You can use the token to create a one-time charge or even save the customer (again) to the connected account.
+If you save the customer on a connected account, you can also create a subscription for them (to a plan defined on the connected account).